The Power of Relationships and Choice

 Life is a challenge; it was meant to be.
 When we came to this earth, I believe we came to learn and to perfect our souls so we could be more like God, filled to the brim with unconditional love.
-Relationships help us do that – experiencing real, physical relationships with other imperfect souls.
+Relationships help us do that—to experience real, physical relationships with other imperfect souls.
 That interaction with one another is the sort of challenging environment that allows us to practice becoming more loving, more forgiving, more helpful to one another and at all times, more understanding.
 They aren't always easy but they're always part of our individual journey and it's from those we learn the most.

 It’s difficult to imagine that we can accomplish perfection in one lifetime; I don’t think we can.
 So, since it takes a while to achieve such a state, some religions and some people believe we come back over and over until we grow closer to mastery.
 It’s then we can retire forever from this recycling journey.

-Every day we experience the opportunities that allow our souls the benefit from reflection, reinvention and repetition—if we’re doing things right.
-Again, some believe that once on the other side and “our life flashes before us” we are able to see how well we did, applaud ourselves a bit or eventually decide on a “do over” to perhaps refine our skill at forgiveness or judgment or another such human emotion.
-Perfect refinement is always the desired deliverable.
+Every day we experience opportunities that allow our souls the benefit from reflection, reinvention and repetition—if we’re doing things right.
+Again, some believe that once on the other side and “our life flashes before us” we're able to see how well we did, applaud ourselves a bit or eventually decide on a “do over” to refine our skill at forgiveness or judgment or another such human emotion.
+Soul perfection is always the desired deliverable.

-Those of you who believe in a God, likely believe that God gave his free will.
+Those of you who believe in a God, likely believe that God gave us free will.
 In fact, it says that in the Bible.
 Free will with strings?
-Nope.
-Total free will.
+Nope, complete free will.
 We can follow Him or not, we can be good or not, we can be kind and loving or not—in fact we have such free will that we might actually be able to determine the overall course of our lives and the lessons we’re here to learn while here.
 But, that’s the subject of another blog.

 So, when people say, because of some traumatic life experience, “How could God have let that happen?” or “How could God have done that to me?”
 The fact is, God didn’t do anything to you.
-He just watches over us all—sometimes happy and sometimes sad—witnessing the havoc we create for ourselves.
+He just watches over us all—sometimes happily and sometimes very sad—witnessing the havoc we create for ourselves.
 He may try to pull a few strings to clean up our messes or to make our journey easier to bear—but he doesn’t interfere with our life path or the lessons we’re to master.
-He set up this entire system for us.
-It’s part of the learning curve.
+He set up this entire system for what we choose to execute.
+It’s part of our soul's learning curve.

 Choice is also a biggie.
-Adam and Eve could have chosen not to take a big bite out of that apple; emperors or rulers could have decided not to wage war on other countries; business people could have been more ruthless or generous; spouses could have been more faithful or kind and children could have been more obedient or defiant or even more resilient.
-It’s always in the choice we make and it’s through the result of those choices, we learn.
+Eve could have chosen not to take a big bite out of that apple; emperors could have decided not to wage war on other countries; business people could have been more ruthless or generous; spouses could have been more faithful or kind and children could have been more obedient or defiant or even more resilient.
+It’s always in the eventual choice we make and it’s through the result of those choices that we learn.
 Bad choices have consequences – perhaps immediate and perhaps way, way down the road.
 Sadly, the bad choices also often hurt others we love.

 Less significant are the choices between people and things: quit a job, open a business, move a residence or write that book.
 Those may help you become more successful, more famous or allow you to make more money but they aren’t the qualities that make people truly miss you when you’re gone.
 The qualities people miss are those that made them happy to be in your presence.
 How you made them feel when they were around you.
 Those are the qualities that make God happy, too.

 Relationships are the venue in which our choices are the most meaningful and where the soul work really lies.
-So, when you think of the challenging relationship you have with a particular friend or relative, realize it may be painful for a short time but it is there for a reason.
+So, when you think of a challenging relationship you face with a particular friend or relative, realize it may be painful for a short time but it is there for a reason.
 It's a gift that will help you find your soul's perfection.